King's Ely: Ely Cathedral Choir

 The boy and girl choristers of Ely Cathedral are all educated at and boarders of the school.
 The boy choristers number between 18 and 22 boys, varying per year.
 The boy choristers sing Evensong four nights during the week, evensong on Saturday and Sunday, as well as a Morning Service on Sundays.
 They practise in the mornings before school.
 The choristers are joined to day houses as well as their boarding house, Walsingham (Choir) House.
 The choir is currently under the directorship of Edmund Aldhouse.

 The boy choristers are aged between 7 years old and 13 years.
 Two members of the group, Patrick Aspbury and CJ Porter-Thaw who formed part of The Choirboys, were Ely Cathedral choristers.
 The choir has toured many countries in the past, including the United States, Canada, Malta as well as extensively in mainland Europe.
 The choir is also regularly engaged in concerts, both in the cathedral as well as other prestigious venues (such as the Royal Albert Hall) and has produced a number of Compact Discs.

-Ely Cathedral Girls' Choir was established in 2006, comprising twenty girl choristers drawn from both the Junior School and the Senior School, in Years 7-11 (ages 11–16).
+Ely Cathedral Girls' Choir was established in 2006, comprising twenty girl choristers drawn from both the Prep School and the Senior School, in Years 7-11 (ages 11–16).
 The girl choristers sing two Evensong per week, and do full weekend duties once or twice a month.
 Since September 2010, the girls' choir has been directed by Sarah MacDonald.

 There are six permanent Layclerks who sing Alto, Tenor, and Bass for both top lines.
 They are supplemented by additional singers on Sundays and for major feasts, and there are also a number of Sixth Form Choral Scholars who are also pupils at King's Ely.
 The cathedral appointed its first female layclerk in January 2019.

 In his memoirs, Christopher Campling described the voice of the boys in 1955 as "something different" from other Cathedral Choirs: "Michael Howard [the director of music] purposely produced a tone for the boys which was halfway between the continental guttural sound produced from the chest voice, and the pure hard tone of the traditional English cathedral treble, as found at King's College, Cambridge.
 The "Ely Sound" was harsher than King's, more flexible, more vigorous, always excellent in enunciation."